Pouzor/homelable-hacs/README.md

 # Homelable for Home Assistant

 ## WIP ##
 /!\ Attention /!\
-THis is a WIP project.
-If you'r interested to test it and give feedback, you are very welcome.
+This is a WIP project.
+If you are interested to test it and give feedback, you are very welcome.
 Need feedbacks !

 ---